anjaysahoo/frontend-interview/1-important-concept/07-react/readme.md

 }, [stateVar1, stateVar2, stateVar3, andSoOn]);
 ```
 You can also similarly create side effects which are dependent on
 multiple state variables, not just one.
-If any of the dependent variables
+Run on an initial component load and if any of the dependent variables
 change, the side effect is run.
 You do this by just adding more state
 variables to the dependency array.